springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## We must not say every mistake is a foolish one. - Cicero
+    ## Trouble is only opportunity in work clothes. - Henry J. Kaiser